 If instruction is a significant component of the job description, multiple examples of the following types of accomplishments may serve as suitable promotion criteria:

-A record of significant contributions to teaching, not only through superior performance in the laboratory or classroom, but also through the broader support of the University’s teaching mission
+A record of significant contributions to teaching, not only through superior performance in the laboratory or classroom, but also through the broader support of the University’s teaching mission.

-Contributions to the design, development, and oversight of curriculum in specific courses
+Contributions to the design, development, and oversight of curriculum in specific courses.

-Significant involvement in the coordination of curricula in different courses
+Significant involvement in the coordination of curricula in different courses.

-Demonstrated breadth and versatility of teaching in a range of courses
+Demonstrated breadth and versatility of teaching in a range of courses.

-Involvement in professional development activities that reflect substantial awareness of the evolution of knowledge and curriculum in the discipline
+Involvement in professional development activities that reflect substantial awareness of the evolution of knowledge and curriculum in the discipline.

 If research is a significant component of the job description, multiple examples of the following types of accomplishments may serve as suitable promotion criteria:

-A record of significant contributions to research and scholarship, either through wide dissemination of results or through a convincing record of substantial support to the research enterprise
+A record of significant contributions to research and scholarship, either through wide dissemination of results or through a convincing record of substantial support to the research enterprise.

-Demonstrated development of expertise in the area(s) of assignment consistent with the job description
+Demonstrated development of expertise in the area(s) of assignment consistent with the job description.

-Significant contributions to the preparation of successful grant proposals and refereed scholarly manuscripts, where relevant
+Significant contributions to the preparation of successful grant proposals and refereed scholarly manuscripts, where relevant.

-Evidence of excellence in mentorship, teaching, laboratory instruction, or supervision of undergraduates, graduate students, or employees whose work is essential to the research enterprise
+Evidence of excellence in mentorship, teaching, laboratory instruction, or supervision of undergraduates, graduate students, or employees whose work is essential to the research enterprise.

 If service is a significant component of the job description, multiple examples from the following types of accomplishments may serve as suitable promotion criteria: